chavez-juan-wm/Recipe-Central/README.md

 # Recipe-Central
 This is a web app designed for users to be able to create, view, and bookmark recipes.

+## View the Website
+Our web app is currently hosted on Heroku.

+You can interact with it here: https://recipe-central-asu.herokuapp.com/

 ## Setting Up the Local Testing Environment
 **WAPP** is a web development stack for **W**indows that includes **A**pache, **P**HP, and **P**ostgreSQL.